caocmai/Maker/README.md

 ### Installing

-Project code can be viewed by cloneing or forking then open with any integrated development environment
+Project code can be viewed locally by cloneing or forking then open with any integrated development environment

 To run project in an IDE, run the following in terminal
 ```